 - SPA 101 Elementary Spanish I 3 credit hours.
 An introduction to the fundamentals of oral-aural and reading-writing in the language.
 Grammatical structure, conversational form, and various aspects of Spanish culture are important parts of the course.
 Students learn to use the spoken language and work on pronunciation.
 Prerequisites: None. - SPA 102 Elementary Spanish II 3 credit hours.
 A continuation of SPA 101.
 The basic language skills (speaking, reading, writing, and listening) introduced in SPA 101, along with Spanish culture, will be emphasized to complete the introductory level.
 Prerequisites: SPA 101. - SPA 201 Intermediate Spanish I 3 credit hours.
 A continuation of the first-year course.
 Students continue to improve their proficiencies in oral-aural and reading-writing skills.
 They must demonstrate increased linguistic proficiency and humanistic understanding of the Spanish people through reading historical or cultural texts in Spanish.
 Prerequisites: SPA 102. - SPA 202 Intermediate Spanish II 3 credit hours.
 A continuation of SPA 201.
 Students continue to demonstrate intensive reading knowledge of texts dealing with Spanish literature and culture, with emphasis on speaking and writing short Spanish compositions.
 Vocabulary expansion is also emphasized.
-Prerequisites: SPA 201.

-- SPA 303 Conversational Spanish 3 credit hours.
+Prerequisites: SPA 201. - SPA 301 Methods and Materials of Teaching Spanish 3 credit hours.
+This course will acquaint students with principles of language acquisition and trends in foreign language education.
+It will also explore the methods and strategies of teaching Spanish at the secondary level.
+Topics examined include instructional strategies related to the teaching of Spanish, innovation, teaching resources, curriculum development, lesson and unit planning, and classroom practice and management.
+Prerequisites: SPA 102. - SPA 303 Conversational Spanish 3 credit hours.
 In this course, in-class discussions and oral presentations will provide students with the opportunity to practice intermediate-level conversational Spanish.
 The subject matter covered in the course will relate to Spanish culture, current events, and our ports of call.
 There will also be a limited focus on writing skills in Spanish through the development of a voyage-long journal.
 Prerequisites: SPA 202. - SPA 305 Introduction to Latin American Literature 3 credit hours.
 At an intermediate-high level, this course will introduce students to literary concepts and literature from Latin America.
 Students also experience intensive work in conversation and composition.
 Class is conducted entirely in Spanish.
 Prerequisites: SPA 202. - SPA 308 Latin American History & Culture Through Cinema 3 credit hours.
 Students will view films from a range of Latin American countries (including Argentina, Colombia, Cuba, Mexico, and Guatemala), read essays and articles that complement these films' themes, and raise important questions about Latin American identities and the socio-political tensions that characterize the region.
-Instruction will be in English; films will be in Spanish with English subtitles. - SPA 402 Studies in Iberian Peninsula Literature 3 credit hours.
+Instruction will be in English; films will be in Spanish with English subtitles.
+Prerequisites: None. - SPA 402 Studies in Iberian Peninsula Literature 3 credit hours.
 At an intermediate-high level, this course will examine texts and literary movements from the literature of Spain, both classical and modern.
 Class is conducted entirely in Spanish.
 Prerequisites: SPA 202.